Edge Knoll Farm

 History around Durham

 Alternatively you can visit the many castles, Roman ruins, industrial heritage sites, Durham with its cathedral and castle and many old buildings has to be on your list, as is the Roman Wall to the North or the Roman fort at Binchester, only five miles away.
-A must is the open air museum at Beamish as is the Lead mine at Kilhope and the Railway museum at Shildon all within easy travelling distance of your cottage.
+A must is the open air museum at Beamish Open Air Museum as is the Lead mine at Kilhope and the Railway Museum at Shildon all within easy travelling distance of your cottage.

 Opened in July 2016 this live re enactment of the historical spectacular is just three miles from your cottage.
 With a cast of about one thousand and stunning displays of the History of Durham County through 1000 years Kynren is a spectacular performance.

 Kynren had its finale for 2016 on Saturday 17th September.
-Click on the Kynren Logo/Link above to see what you missed this year.
+Click on this Kynren Link to see what you missed last year.

 Keep coming back to check when the show starts in 2017, I will keep this link open for your convenience.